 RCF - revolving credit facility

-RegTech - Regulatory Technology
+RegTech - regulatory technology

-REIT - real estate investment trust
+REITS - real estate investment trusts

-Remuneration Committee - one of the Court of Directors sub-committees
+Remuneration Committee - One of the Court of Directors sub-committees

-Resolution - the process by which we can step in to make sure that a bank that is failing does so in an orderly way - see the Resolution page.
+Resolution - The process by which we can step in to make sure that a bank that is failing does so in an orderly way - see the Resolution page.

-RFB - ring-fenced body - these are the retail banking services that will be separated from the operations of large banks, so that consumers can continue to access them even if the banks other operations are affected by a financial shock.
+RFB - ring-fenced body - These are the retail banking services that will be separated from the operations of large banks, so that consumers can continue to access them even if the banks other operations are affected by a financial shock.